ibalafkir/DiffPELE/README.md

 ## Usage

-This repository allows running the protein-protein PELE equilibration-production protocol and the DiffPELE protocol, which is a pipeline that integrates the next workflow, given a PDB protein-protein system:
+This repository allows running the protein-protein PELE equilibration+production protocol and the DiffPELE protocol.
+DiffPELE is a pipeline that integrates the next workflow, given a PDB protein-protein/antibody-antigen system:
 - RFdiffusion (partial diffusion protocol) to generate an ensemble of poses with different interface backbone conformations.
 - FastRelax to repack and minimize side chains in diffusion models.
 - PELE to refine (adjust the binding mode and mainly side chains conformations) the repacked and minimized diffusion models.